Daedalus-op/summer-with-chips/Day 3/The KV260.md

 # Projects
 ## LED Blinking Project
-This is a basic project to get you started in the ZYNQ workflow which involves creating a bitstream (a file which dictates the logic configurations in the FPGA fabric) using Vivado and using jupyter lab to interact with this PL using a PS.
+This is a basic hello world project to get you started in the ZYNQ workflow which involves creating a bitstream (a file which dictates the logic configurations in the FPGA fabric) using Vivado and using jupyter lab to interact with this PL using a PS.
 #### Procedure
 1. If PYNQ is not setup on the board, clone the Kria-PYNQ repo and run the install script in the directory.
 It is expected to take 30 minutes for all the installation to finish.
 	```sh